solarpunkin/solarpunkin/README.md

 - 👋 Hi, I’m Gaurav Bhardwaj
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Humans
-- 🌱 I’m currently learning Machine Learning
+- 🌱 and coffee
 - 📫 Reach me at https://www.linkedin.com/in/gaurav-bhradwaj-3b2ab721a/ - Linked-in

 <!---